What's YOUR approach to relationships?

 Touchy-Feely or Logic and Reason?

-In the Myers-Briggs model there are two main ways to make a decision—Thinking and Feeling.
+In the Myers-Briggs model there are two main ways to make a decision in a relationship: Thinking and Feeling.

 Some people prefer to make decisions based on objective data.
 In the MBTI world, this preference is known as Thinking.
 Logic and external order are the parameters that rule the day.